 Duty Free: There is no duty free shop on the Cat Ferry.
 I’m not sure if there is a duty free shop in Bar Harbour.
 Please let me know and I will update.

 Yarmouth Visitor Information Centre (VIC) on your right as you leave the ship – Stop here the next day before you leave Yarmouth to get my map and review with a host or hostess to help choose your route.
 Tell them that you’re related to the guy on the back of the map as I adopted anyone that has read this far.
 Always, always remember that that best advice comes from a VIC.
 They are trained professionals that want to tell you the information that will give you a better trip.
 They even know about the things the Locals take for granted… like the tides and sunsets over water.
 This happens always… the locals might not mention where to enjoy them.

 The Business Side: The ferry service is run privately by Bay Ferries.
 They receive subsidies from the Nova Scotia Government each year to maintain this link to New England.
 Over the past 7 years, with changing governments and policies, Bay Ferries (a very well established company) lost the service.
 A new company came in, ran an unsustainable huge ferry, went out of business, and Bay Ferries had to come in and re-establish, still hurting from the poor execution of the (now defunct) Nova Star.
-After operating the Cat out of the same Portland Port, Bay Ferries changed ports to Bar Harbour, with first set Sail June 22, 2019.
-The port change was for sustainability reasons, as Bay Ferries was welcome in Bar Harbour, whereas Portland was interested in the cruise ship clientele.
+After operating the Cat out of the same Portland Port, Bay Ferries changed ports to Bar Harbor, with the intention to first set sail for summer, 2019.
+The port change was for sustainability reasons, as Bay Ferries was welcome in Bar Harbor, whereas Portland was interested in the cruise ship clientele.